5th Course – Composition Rules

 5th Course - Composition Rules -circle of cofusion

-You may visualize this as a cone of light which has its apex at the point of reflection on the subject & it’s circular base in the diaphragm opening, a circle of confusion also referred to as (blur circle, disk of confusion & circle of indistinctness), refers to the effect of non-converging, unfocused light rays that have entered the lens, when light waves don’t converge after passing through a lens, they produce a larger optical spot, instead coming together at a single point.
+You can visualize this as a cone of light with its apex at the reflection point on the subject and its circular base in the diaphragm opening.
+Furthermore, the circle of confusion, also called a blur circle, disk of confusion, or circle of indistinctness, refers to the effect of non-converging, unfocused light rays entering the lens.
+When light waves fail to converge after passing through the lens, they produce a larger optical spot instead of forming a single point.

-In simple terms, the circle of confusion is an estimated calculation of the depth of field necessary to produce a clean image.
+Simply put, the circle of confusion estimates the depth of field required for a clear image.

-Is the most important photographic image quality factor because it determines the amount of detail an imaging system can reproduce.
+It is the most important factor in image quality because it determines how much detail an imaging system can reproduce.

-Is the range of difference between different tones in a photograph, in black & white photography, contrast describes the difference between the darkest & the lightest tones, but also defines the grayscale, in color photography, contrast applies to how sharply colors stand out from one another.
+In black-and-white photography, contrast defines the difference between the darkest and lightest tones, shaping the grayscale.
+Similarly, in color photography, contrast affects how distinctly colors stand out from each other.

 5th Course - Composition Rules -contrast